canHazUsername/4chan-Image-Downloader/readme.md

 ### How to Use

 1. Prepare `urls.txt`
-Create a `urls.txt` file in the script directory.
+Create/Edit `urls.txt` file in the script directory.
 Each line should contain **one 4chan thread URL**, like this:

 ```
 https://boards.4chan.org/hr/thread/1234